 One of Burma's indigenous peoples are the Intha.
 Because they live around, and in some cases on, a large lake (called Inle) many of their markets are floating markets.
 There are, of course, many floating markets around the world but because Inle Lake has many tourist attractions it has become a relative tourism hotspot.

 I spent a few days on the lake visiting and photographing the Intha.
 Many scenes were worthy of photography and this one caught my eye as much as any of them.
 One thing I've noticed at markets everywhere is that in addition to the actual traders there are always local people selling food and drink.
 This Intha lady was selling large rice cakes.
 Although it may appear that she had sold most of them at the time of the photo, she needed occasional respite from the heat (it was summer).
-This is the reason why there is so much space in her 'pantry.'If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee" to help us cover the cost of hosting our web site.
+This is the reason why there is so much space in her 'pantry.'If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!